marlonmacf/delivery/README.md

 - **bootstrap.yml**: Used to define parent configs for the application initialization, like the spring cloud app name or the server config conection.

-## Delivery Service
+## Ordering Service

-Delivery CRUD and integration with our authentication service.
+Order CRUD and integration with our authentication service.

 ###### Dependencies